UTSCCSCC01/finalprojectf22-crunch-time/doc/sprint1/sprint1.md

 ## Sprint 1 - Goals
 * Become familiar with the required technologies and languages
-* Aim to finish implement the users stories for account creation, login/logout, search for desired activities, input skill level, create group
+* Aim to finish implementing the users stories for account creation, login/logout, search for desired activities, input skill level, create group
-* Aim to implement the basic functionalities, and consider user error cases
+* Aim to implement the basic functionalities, and consider user error cases for those features
 ## Participants
 Justin, Denis, Shaahid, Sharon, Iangona, Jesse